 \subsection{Synthetic Data: Vaccine Efficacy Trial}

-We analyze TEEM's performance using synthetic data for which we know the underlying ground truth treatment effects and effect modifiers.
-For this experiment, we generate a social network for a simulation of a vaccine efficacy trial (see Section \ref{sec:synthetic} for details).
-Specifically, we are interested in studying the efficacy of vaccine, i.e., chances of infection of an individual if vaccinated.
-The true effect modifiers in the data are (according to their relative weights) the neighbors' average income, 3-clique, and income.
+We analyze our framework's performance using synthetic data for which we know the underlying ground truth treatment effects and effect modifiers.
+For this experiment, we generate a social network for a simulation of a vaccine efficacy trial.
+Specifically, we are interested in studying the efficacy of vaccine, i.e., chances of infection of an individual if they are vaccinated.
+The true effect modifiers in the data are (according to their relative weights) the social network neighbors' average income, 3-clique, and income.

+\paratitle{Generative process.} We use Barabasi-Albert random graph generating algorithm \cite{cond-mat-0106096} to sample a random graph $(\set{V},\set{E})$ with $|\set{V}| = n$ nodes.
+Barabasi-Albert graphs have similar structure to several natural and human-made systems such as social networks, world wide web, citation networks etc \cite{dorogovtsev2003evolution}.

+For each unit $v_i \in \set{V}$, we have observed attributes such age, income, vaccine (a binary attribute indicating whether that unit was treated or not) etc. The probability of infection under no-vaccination, $infect_i(0)$, is a probabilistic function of individual's income, average income of her neighbors in the social network, membership in a 3-clique, and a mean zero Gaussian noise with variance $\sigma^2$.
+The probability of infection under vaccination, $infect_i(1)$, is constant at $0.05$.
+This can be thought of as the chance of getting infected at the vaccination center.
+Thus, the true effect modifiers are the income of the individual, average income of her neighbors in the social network and membership in a 3-clique.
+The propensity score for a unit's treatment is also a function of an individual's income, average income of their social network neighbors and their participation in 3-clique.

-\paratitle{Testing for effect modifiers:} Table \ref{tbl:synth_data} shows the results of running Algorithm \ref{algo:hypothesis_test} with all hypothesized covariates listed in the leftmost column for $4096$ units.
+\paratitle{Testing for effect modifiers.} Table \ref{tbl:synth_data} shows the results of running Algorithm \ref{algo:hypothesis_test} with all hypothesized covariates listed in the leftmost column for $4096$ units.